richelbilderbeek/awk_course/docs/morning_session/what_is_awk.md

     Teaching goals are:

     - The learners get an idea what AWK is
     - The learners connect AWK with something they know
     - The learners know the difference between the words AWK, Awk and `awk`
-    - The learners get an idea when to use AWK

-    Other goals are:

-    - .

     Lesson plan: